Kushalchg/nepali-picker/README.md

 # react-native-nepali-picker

-As a Nepali-date picker it will help you on your `react native` project to integrate the Nepali date picker.
-Alongside it's main feature it will also help you to
+As a Nepali-date picker it will help you on your `react native` project to integrate the Nepali date picker.Addition to that it also have functions for date conversion.

 ## Feature of the plugins
 - Support all platforms (IOS, android, web and expo).
 - Minimalist design.
 - Support Nepali and English language.
 - Support dark theme.
+- Support Date conversion form BS to Ad and vice-versa.

 ## Installation